-As at December 31, 2020 and 2019 the Fund does not have any financial assets that earn interest.
+As at December 31, 2021 and 2020 the Fund does not have any financial assets that profit margin.

 (ii) Financial assets at FVTPL

 Financial assets that do not meet the criteria for being measured at amortised cost or FVTOCI.
 Specifically: